joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ```
 {:codeblock}

 Open `console.yaml` in a text editor and save a new copy of the file as `console-upgrade.yaml`.
-You need to update the image section of the `console-upgrade.yaml` so that your console can use the latest version of console and the blockchain node images that you downloaded.
-Copy the lines below as a complete block and replace the `image:` section of `console-upgrade.yaml`
+Copy the section as a complete block and replace the `image:` section of `console-upgrade.yaml`

 ```
 imagePullSecret: docker-key-secret